Band 7 Nurse Jobs in Cardiff

 Local employer context

-Relevant NHS employers can include Cardiff and Vale University Health Board.
+Relevant NHS employers can include Cardiff and Vale University Health Board, Cwm Taf Morgannwg University Health Board, and Velindre University NHS Trust.
 Compare person-spec criteria, rota pattern, site location, and application method before reusing supporting information between adverts.

 Local practical context